gabrielrovesti/gabrielrovesti/README.md

 - **PLA Bluetooth Environment** (12/2023 - 06/2024): Advanced security project focusing on physical layer authentication for Bluetooth wireless channels.
 - **Translatify** (10/2022 - 06/2023): Multi-tenant translation platform for simultaneous online content translation.
 - **VerifiedMovies** (03/2023 - 06/2023): Blockchain project for authentication based on Verifiable Credentials and Zero Knowledge Proof.
+- **Fog Festival** (03/2022 - 05/2022): Database management system for a music festival using SQL, PostgreSQL, and C++.
+- **Qt Charts CR** (09/2020 - 02/2021): Application for visualizing charts and managing JSON and XML data using Qt framework.

 ## 🏆 Achievements

-- Second Place in the "Accattivante ed Accessibile" Competition (12/2022)
+- Second Place in the "Accattivante ed Accessibile" Competition about web accessibility creation (12/2022)
-- Google Digital Marketing Certification (07/2020)
-- Multiple Academic Merit Scholarships
+- Multiple Academic Merit Scholarships between High School and University

 ## ⚡ Fun Facts
    - 🤖 A curious guy at my core: costantly reading about stuff and searching other things